The Guide to HMOs

 When is a property considered an HMO?

-A property is classified as an HMO (House of Multiple Occupation) if it has at least 3 tenants, who live separately, so form more than 1 household and share kitchen and bathroom facilities.
+A property is classified as an HMO (House in Multiple Occupation) if it has at least 3 tenants, who live separately, so form more than 1 household and share kitchen and bathroom facilities.

 Lender definitions of an HMO can vary from council definitions of an HMO, so make sure you are clear on both.